h-sifat/express-ipc/README.md

 **Example:**

-Suppose that, we have a `getUsers` function that take a callback function.
-In this case we can handle the error like the following.
+Suppose that, we have a `getUsers` function that takes a callback function.
+In this case we can handle the error as shown in the following snippet.

 ```js
 server.get("/users", ({ next, res }) => {